See the impact, be the impact.

 Kristen first heard of GHI while working as a physical therapist at Littleton Adventist Hospital in 2008.
 She was inspired by the idea of helping people in underserved communities around the world have the same access to health care that we are lucky enough to have here in the States.
 When the GHI Travel Coordinator position became available she jumped at the chance to be a part of this mission.
 She enjoys meeting GHI’s trip participants, sharing in their excitement for the trip, and ensuring that the week goes as smoothly as possible.

-Michelle earned her undergraduate degree from CU Boulder in Business (with an emphasis in Commercial Recreation) with her Bachelors and Masters degrees in Nursing from Regis University.
-She is grateful to her family - her husband, Eddie, and children, Emma and Hunter - for supporting her with her efforts to travel and educate birth attendants all over the world with Helping Babies Breathe, Essential Care for Every Baby, Basic Life Support, and soon, helping Mothers Survive.
+Michelle earned her undergraduate degree from CU Boulder in Business and her Bachelors and Masters degrees in Nursing from Regis University.
+She is grateful to her family - her husband, Eddie, and children, Emma and Hunter - for supporting her with her efforts to travel and educate birth attendants all over the world with Basic Life Support, Helping Babies Survive and Helping Mothers Survive.
+She is also grateful to Centura Health for the opportunity to live her mission both internationally and locally.

 Lynda Kithil presently is a full-time volunteer for Centura Health Global Health Initiatives and has been a member of the staff since 2007.
 Working with the director, she assists with medical supplies logistics, recruitment, team coordination and leadership as well as general administrative issues.